canonical/imagecraft/docs/reference/commands/stage.rst

 stage
 =====

-Stage built artefacts into a common staging area.
+Stage built artifacts into a common staging area.
 If part names are specified only those parts will be staged.
 The default is to stage all parts.